How to make AI in Python

 )

-PyTorch offers a more flexible, object-oriented way to build models.
-You define your network as a class that inherits from nn.Module, giving you full control over its structure and behavior.
+PyTorch provides a more object-oriented way to build models.
+Instead of a sequential list, you define your network architecture inside a class that inherits from nn.Module.

 Natural language processing with NLTK